Nanoonga/chtml-masonry/README.md

 * Time to Interactive < 1 second
 * Supports high-density displays
 * Responsive from 200 to 2000 density-independent pixels (dip)
-* Rerenders on window resize or orientation change
 * No dependencies